Azure/azure-sdk-for-net/sdk/core/System.ClientModel/samples/ClientImplementation.md

 PipelineMessage message = _pipeline.CreateMessage();

 // Set a classifier that will categorize only responses with status codes
-// that indicate success for the service operation as non-error responses. message.ResponseClassifier = PipelineMessageClassifier.Create(stackalloc ushort[] { 200, 202 });
+// indicating success for the service operation as non-error responses. message.ResponseClassifier = PipelineMessageClassifier.Create(stackalloc ushort[] { 200, 202 });
 ```